-"The Supervisory Board shall be composed of at least 30% women and 30% men, and this ratio is to be met separately for shareholders and for employees."
+"The Supervisory Board shall be composed of at least 30% women and 30% men, and this ratio is to be met separately for shareholder representatives and for employee representatives."

 As already stated, the Supervisory Board comprises three female and seven male shareholder representatives and one female and nine male employee representatives.